yosbelms/remote-func/readme.md

 npx remote-func --extract-dts --source='path/to/services.ts' --out='dts/for/client'
 ```

 After run it you should have type descriptors(`.d.ts`) files corresponding to your API module in the specified directory.
-At this point you can import the services module from the client source code.
+At this point you can import the services module from the client source code and write queries as if you were accessing endpoints directly from the client source code.

 ## Query